The Brewery Art Colony

 The Brewery Arts Complex (also known as the Brewery Art Colony) in Los Angeles has been called the largest live-and-work artists colony in the world.
 The 16-acre compound sits on twenty-one former warehouses and includes a former Edison power plant chimney dating to 1903, work studios, living lofts, restaurants and galleries.
 The Brewery is home to practitioners of artistic media that include painting, sculpture, photography, music, industrial design, architecture and experimental new media.
 More than 100 of the studios are open to the public during the twice-yearly Brewery Art Walk.

 History

-The Brewery Arts Complex began in 1903 as the Edison Electric Steam Power Plant and then as a Pabst Blue Ribbon brewery.
+The Brewery Arts Complex began in 1903 as the Southern California Edison Electric Steam Power Plant and then as a Pabst Blue Ribbon brewery.
 It was converted into artist lofts beginning in 1982.